Vitashka1995/circadian-glucose-prediction/README.md

 ## Project Summary

 We developed a machine learning model based on NHANES 2017–2020 data to investigate the relationship between sleep patterns and glucose metabolism.
-The final XGBoost model achieved high accuracy (R² = 0.7587, MAE = 0.0842) using only 8 key predictors, including an interaction term between **Sleep Midpoint × Age**.
+The final XGBoost model achieved high accuracy (test R² = 0.7748, MAE = 0.0808) using only 10 key predictors, including an interaction term between **Sleep Midpoint × Age**.

 ## Contents